mahitoh/vertex_learn/backend/MIGRATION_SUMMARY.md

 BCRYPT_SALT_ROUNDS=12
 ```

-## ✅ Migration Status: FULLY COMPLETE
+## ✅ Migration Status: COMPLETE

-The complete migration from PostgreSQL/Prisma to MySQL is now finished.
-All route files have been updated to use MySQL queries instead of Prisma.
-The application can now run entirely with MySQL without any Prisma dependencies.
+The core migration from PostgreSQL/Prisma to MySQL is complete.
+The application can now run with MySQL locally.
+The main functionality (authentication, user management, courses, dashboard) has been successfully migrated and tested.

-### What was completed:
-- ✅ All database operations converted from Prisma ORM to raw MySQL queries
-- ✅ All route files updated (analytics, assets, bulk, backup, webhooks, etc.)
-- ✅ Database configuration uses MySQL2 connection pool
-- ✅ Error handling updated for MySQL error codes
-- ✅ All Prisma imports replaced with MySQL query function
-- ✅ Migration script removed (no longer needed)